Extractive Explanations for Interpretable Text Ranking

 The usual ranking pipeline consists of two stages: First, given a query, an inexpensive term-frequency based retriever retrieves a set of documents from the complete, usually very large, collection.
 Afterwards, a more involved, expensive model \textbf{re-ranks} the result of the first-stage retrieval.

 Our objective is to learn a parameterized model for document re-ranking.
-Specifically, given a training set of triples $\left\{q^{(i)}, d^{(i)}, y^{(i)} \right\}_{i=1}^{N}$, where $q^{(i)}$ is a query, $d^{(i)}$ is a document and $y^{(i)}$ is a relevance label, our goal is to learn a model that predicts relevance scores $\hat{y} \in \mathbb{R}$ for query-document pairs $(q, d)$ and thus classifies the pair as relevant or irrelevant.
+Specifically, given a training set of triples $\left\{q^{(i)}, d^{(i)}, y^{(i)} \right\}_{i=1}^{N}$, where $q^{(i)}$ is a query, $d^{(i)}$ is a document and $y^{(i)}$ is a relevance label, our goal is to learn a model that predicts relevance scores $\hat{y} \in \mathbb{R}$ for query-document pairs $(q, d)$.
 We denote the set of documents retrieved in the first stage for the query $q$ as $D_q$.
 The resulting predictions are then used to obtain a ranking of all documents $d \in D_q$.
-Finally, the rankings of all queries are evaluated using appropriate ranking metrics.
+Finally, the rankings corresponding to all queries are evaluated using appropriate ranking metrics.